eoos-systems/eoos-project-if-win32/README.md

 ###### 1.1.3.
 Instal [Visual Studio](https://developer.microsoft.com/en-us/windows/downloads/) or [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive/) for purposes that you need

-Having a tool installed, you shell check in CMD that MSBuild can be executed properly with the similar output.
+After the installation, check in CMD that tool is executed properly by executing the following commands.

 ```
 C:\> MSBuild -version